About

 The Steering Group is made up of the NWLC Management Board and a representative from each of the Partner firms.
 These are:

-• Clare Hardy from Geldards LLP
+• Tiffany Cloynes from Capsticks LLP